pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 ### Solution

-Add at least one site to Autopilot’s VRT settings.
+Add at least one site to the Autopilot VRT settings.

 </Accordion>